 Screencasts can serve as SOPs of their own.
 I've found that they're one of the most effective ways to teach others.
-That makes them an ideal fit for creating standard operating procedures because they create instant understanding for the reviewer.
+Screencasts are easier to understand for most users.
+That makes them an ideal fit for creating standard operating procedures.

 If you've got growth aspirations for your small business or freelance practice, you need systems and steps that help you scale.
 We've just explored the question of what is an SOP.
 You've also learned the SOP definition.
 Plus, you've learned how to write an SOP.

 Putting efficient systems in place will ensure that you can add more employees to your team or take on more work as you outsource.
 Check out these three excellent business process tutorials to learn more: